vargasmichael/oo-python-blood-oath/README.md

 You can now view all of your Python files for your models in the `lib` folder.
 They will be automagically available for you so long as you use the `python debug.py` file to test your code.

 Through this file, we've provided to you a console that you can use to test your code.
 To enter a console session, run `python debug.py` from the command line.
-You'll be able to test out the methods that you write there.
+You'll be able to test out the functionality that you write there.
 Take a look at that file to see how you can pre-define variables and create object instances, rather than manually doing it in every single console session.

-## Your Job

-Your goal is to build out all of the functionality listed in the deliverables.

 ---